-8 Common Nest Thermostat Problems
+8 Common Nest Thermostat Issues

-- Short battery life.
+- Poor battery life.

-- Thermostat motion sensing won’t work.
+- Thermostat motion sensing won’t operate.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Heating or cooling is short cycling, or constantly turning on and off in a short period of time.

-Our Specialists Can Resolve Nest Thermostat Problems
+Our Pros Can Solve Nest Thermostat Problems